- Caring for healthcare professionals: improving prevention in occupational healthcare

 The second aim was to evaluate two approaches to a mental module for job-specific workers’ health surveillance for nurses and allied health professionals, aimed to improve impaired work functioning and mental health.
 Both approaches consisted of online screening and receiving personalised, automatically generated feedback on screening results.
 In an innovative approach, this was followed by offering tailored access to self-help e-mental health interventions.
 In a more conventional approach the screening and feedback were followed by a preventive consultation with an occupational physician.
 It can be concluded that the innovative approach for WHS is not (cost-)effective in improving work functioning, mental health, or both, compared to a control group.
 However, the more conventional approach is cost-effective in improving work functioning, compared to a control group.

-- Thesis (complete): 152212_Thesis (complete) (3).pdf: Please note that the acknowledgements section is not included in this
+- Please note that the acknowledgements section is not included in the thesis downloads.

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.